-Bushfires and fish have a complex relationship, which has formed over millions of vears of co-evolution8.
-Fires can have several consequences to fish, including significant shortterm negative consequences to local populations such as local extinctions, as well as long-term positive outcomes such as an increase in habitat complexity, productivity and overall quality (Figure 6)^{8,9}.
-While bushfires can be destructive, interfering with recovery dynamics and even with the role of fire can also have detrimental effects8, therefore it is important to discuss how do native fish respond to fire and what are the factors that a natural resource manager needs to consider before designing a recovery plan.
+Bushfires and fish have a complex relationship, which has formed over millions of years of co-evolution8.
+Fires can have several consequences to fish, including significant shortterm negative consequences to populations such as local extinctions. as well as long-term positive outcomes such as an increase in habitat complexity, productivity and overall quality (Figure 6)8,9.
+While bushfires can be destructive. interfering with recovery dynamics and even with the role of fire can also have detrimental effects8.
+Therefore. it is important to discuss how do native fish respond to fire and what are the factors that a natural resource manager needs to consider before designing a recovery plan.

 Bushfires can be considered a natural disturbance, and they need to be studied in the context of the evolutionary history of the species of interest9.
-Disturbance is a fundamental characteristic of aquatic ecosystems, and therefore many species are adapted to a level of it, and even benefit from it, despite its shortterm risks to populations9.
+Disturbance is a fundamental characteristic of many aquatic ecosystems, and therefore several species are adapted to a level of it, and even benefit from it, despite its short-term risks to populations9.
 The immediate outcomes of fire are usually harmful to individuals or local populations, due to increases in water temperatures, decreases in water quality, and habitat destruction that can lead to fish kills, which were recorded in several catchments hit by the 2019-2020 Australian bushfires4.
-Small streams are usually more affected by debris flows compared to larger ones.

-Because of this, migratory fish that spend most of their time in large rivers or the oceans are less likely to be impacted by post-fire impacts compared to fish that reside in smaller streams8.
+In freshwater systems, small streams are usually more affected by debris flows compared to larger ones.
+Because of this, migratory fish that spend most of their time in large rivers or the oceans may be less likely to be impacted by post-fire impacts compared to fish that reside in smaller streams8.
 However, in a wellconnected system, fish in affected areas can also migrate to areas that are less affected8.
-Moreover, the more interconnected streams are, and the greater the stream network complexity, the more resilient local populations can be to violent postbushfire impacts^{8,9}.
-Indeed, large and well-connected systems appear to be more resilient because it is unlikely that all the systems would be affected all at the same time and level, therefore allowing fish from less affected areas to recolonise the affected areas once habitats have recovered9.
+Moreover, the more interconnected streams are, and the greater the stream network complexity, the more resilient local populations of aquatic wildlife can be to violent post-bushfire impacts^{8,9}.
+Large and well-connected systems are more resilient because it is less likely that all the systems would be affected all at the same time, allowing fish to recolonise the affected areas once habitats have recovered9.